Bone ash: Bone china

 Since the 1990s, the use of synthetic alternatives to bone ash, which are based on dicalcium phosphate and tricalcium phosphate, has increased.
-Significant amounts of bone china is produced using these synthetic alternatives rather than bone ash.
+However, the majority of bone china continues to rely on natural bone ash.

 Fertilizers

 Bone ash can be used alone as an organic fertilizer or it can be treated with sulfuric acid to form a "single superphosphate" fertilizer which is more water soluble: